cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

-These rules cover the "simple case" (no extra relations), since fields without any relation declaration  belong to the "main"(unnamed) relation .
+These rules cover the "simple case" (no extra relations), since fields without any relation declaration  belong to the "main" (unnamed) relation .

 ## Participation of links with explicit relation mapping
-These links have at least on explicit relation declaration in their parent  mapping.
+These links have at least one explicit relation declaration in their parent mapping.
-- they participate only in the relations, that are represented by the connections
+- they participate only in the relations that are represented by the connections
-- the hubs, targeted with an explicit relation must participate at the same relations
+- the hubs targeted with an explicit relation must participate at the same relations <!-- unclear -->
 - if a hub is referenced more then once, the hub key names in the link must be adapted
-    - names for the main(unnamed) reference will stick to the name in the hub
+    - names for the main (unnamed) reference will stick to the name in the hub
     - names for the named references must be declared or will be extended by a hard rule (mostly the concatenation of hub key name and relation name)
-- Undeclared relations in the link belong to a "main" relation, so theses hubs must participate to the main(unnamed) relation
+- Undeclared relations in the link belong to a "main" relation, so theses hubs must participate to the main (unnamed) relation
 - Satellites on these kind of link are not allowed to declare a relation

 ## Participation of simple links
-These links have no explicit relation declaration to a hub (an therefore only one reference column for every hub).
+These links have no explicit relation declaration to a hub (and therefore only one reference column for every hub).
-- these links participate to all relations that are
+- these links participate in all relations that are
-    - are declared at their satellites
+    - declared at their satellites
-    - are declared at the mapping of their dependent child keys
+    - declared at the mapping of their dependent child keys
- - all relations, the link contributes must be known by at least one hub, the link is connecting
+ - each relation the link contributes to, must be known by at least one connecting hub

-This also covers the simple common model use case, since without declaration a sattelite contributes to the main(unnamed) relation.
+This also covers the simple common model use case, since without declaration a sattelite contributes to the main (unnamed) relation.

 ## Participation of satellites